transcriptaze/taps2beats/README.md

   "taps": [][]float
 }
 ```

+Invoking `taps2beats` without an input file reads the _taps_ from stdin.

 The output format is a fixed column width list of beats, with each beat represented by a line that contains